How to Keep Microsoft Teams Running in the Taskbar

 Here’s how.

-First, launch the app by clicking the Start menu and selecting it on the All Apps list.
+First, launch the Microsoft Teams app by clicking the Start menu and selecting Teams on the All Apps list.
+This action opens the main Microsoft Teams window, allowing you to access its features and settings.

 You can also launch the app from the Taskbar or Taskbar overflow.